kharhys/f3-template-app/README.md

 2. `f3 init fullstack-app`

 #### Directory structure
-Using `f3` to initialize a fullstack app results in the following diectory stucture
+Using `f3` to initialize a fullstack app results in the following directory stucture

 ```text